dermotte/liresolr/README.md

 The LIRE Solr plugin includes a RequestHandler for searching, an EntityProcessor for indexing, a ValeSource Parser for content based re-ranking and a parallel indexing application.

-An outdated demo can be found at [http://demo-itec.uni-klu.ac.at/liredemo/](http://demo-itec.uni-klu.ac.at/liredemo/)
+An outdated demo can be found at [http://demo-itec.uni-klu.ac.at/liredemo/](http://demo-itec.uni-klu.ac.at/liredemo/).
+If you want to give it a try yourself, there is a [docker image](https://hub.docker.com/r/dermotte/liresolr/), which you use to run a pre-configured core on a Solr server.

 If you need help on the plugin, please use the mailing list at [lire-dev mailing list](http://groups.google.com/group/lire-dev) to ask questions.
 Additional documentation is available on [src/main/docs/index.md](src/main/docs/index.md) If you need help with your project, please contact me, we also offer consulting services.